-During a crisis, the public relies on leaders to make decisions and communicate information affecting their safety and well-being.
-Leaders, including government officials, leadership in non-governmental, and community organizations, and religious leaders play an important role in helping communities and individuals cope during and after a disaster.
-Learn how to plan for and address mental health needs before, during, and after a disaster.
+During a crisis, the public relies on leaders to make decisions, provide updates, and make recommendations affecting their safety and well-being.
+Leaders, including government officials and leaders in non-governmental organizations, community organizations, and religious groups play an important role in helping communities and individuals cope during and after a disaster.
+Learn how to help your community cope with a disaster.

 It is natural to experience stress during a disaster or traumatic event.
-Look for signs of stress in yourself, and members of your family and community.
+Look for these signs of stress in yourself, and members of your family and community:

 - Feelings of stress, grief, fear, or anger.

 - Struggle to carry out routine activities after a disaster and lack of interest in activities they usually enjoy.

 - Sleep disturbances, often including nightmares and thoughts about the disaster.

 - Changes in appetite, tiredness, headaches, and stomach aches.

 - A need to talk, often repeatedly, about events and feelings associated with the disaster.

 - Address basic survival needs before focusing on emotional needs.

 - Start supporting survivors’ ability to cope by making them more comfortable.
 (Take simple steps like offering a phone, handing out blankets, and distributing water).